HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/tutorials_folder/Tutorial 5 - Animation/index.md

 -	Sun Sliders

 Link Sliders to the Script
-Click on the Directional Light we imported, go to the Inspector on the Sun Script and drag and drop the 2 sliders we imported from the Day 3 Assets package.
+Click on the Directional Light we imported, go to the Inspector on the Sun Script and drag and drop the 2 sliders we imported from the Assets package.

 	<img src="https://i.imgur.com/JOotBn3.png" alt="" width="300">
 	<img src="https://i.imgur.com/PbG2iBA.png" alt="" width="300">